Stanislaus Kostka: Depiction in literature

-St. Thérèse of Lisieux wrote a “play” or “pious recreation” about Saint Stanislaus Kostka.
-Her sister Pauline had asked Thérèse to write verses and theatrical entertainment for liturgical and community festivals.
-"Like Stanislaus, [Therese] thought she was going to die young having accomplished nothing, 'with empty hands.'
+Thérèse of Lisieux wrote a play or "pious recreation" on Saint Stanislaus Kostka.
+Her sister Pauline had asked Thérèse to write verses and theatrical entertainment for liturgical and community festivals: "Like Stanislaus, [Therese] thought she was going to die young having accomplished nothing, 'with empty hands'.
 From then on, her desire to do good after her death intensified."

 Dedications

-The following are some places dedicated to him:
+The following are some churches and institutions dedicated to Saint Stanislaus: